Which sport has the highest number of injuries? You guessed it: football.

-To understand the role of medical professionals in the game, we reached out to Seth C. Gamradt, MD, director of orthopaedic athletic medicine and associate professor of clinical orthopaedic surgery, and James E. Tibone, MD, Moss professor of sports medicine, professor of clinical orthopaedic surgery at the USC Department of Orthopaedic Surgery at Keck Medicine of USC.
-Both physicians work with and treat USC athletes.
-Both work with USC athletes and other major sports teams like the New York Giants and the Los Angeles Dodgers, Lakers, Kings and Rams.
+To understand the role of medical professionals in the game, we reached out to Seth C. Gamradt, MD, director of orthopaedic athletic medicine and associate professor of clinical orthopaedic surgery, and James E. Tibone, MD, Moss professor of sports medicine and professor of clinical orthopaedic surgery at the Department of Orthopaedic Surgery at Keck Medicine of USC.
+Both physicians work with and treat USC athletes and other major sports teams, like the New York Giants, and the Los Angeles Dodgers, Lakers, Kings and Rams.

 The Game Day Medical Team

 People think that athletic trainers are the only ones around on game day to care for athletes.
 Not so.
 Our medical team is comprehensive.
-We have a spotter, four athletic trainers, two orthopaedic surgeons, an anesthesiologist, a neurosurgeon (with an additional resident at home games) and medical doctor on site during every game.
+We have a spotter, four athletic trainers, two orthopaedic surgeons, an anesthesiologist, a neurosurgeon (with an additional resident at home games) and a medical doctor on-site during every game.

 Game Day Medical Care